 If your white bumps don’t go away after two weeks, make an appointment to see your doctor.

-If needed, your doctor may swab your lip.
+If necessary, your doctor may swab your lip.
 This is known as a culture.
 A laboratory can test the culture to determine if bacteria, viruses, or fungi may be causing the bumps.
-If a doctor suspects you may have oral cancer, a tissue sample may be collected to test for cancerous cells.
+If your doctor suspects you may have oral cancer, a tissue sample may be collected to test for cancerous cells.

 In many cases, a doctor may be able to diagnose the white bumps on your lips by a visual examination.
 Blood tests can also determine if the herpes virus is present.